LorenzoMonti/LorenzoMonti/README.md

 ## Hi there 👋

 #### *Postdoc at National Institute for Astrophysics.*
-I'm currently using Machine Learning and Deep Learning techniques to study the light variations of RR Lyrae stars and their astrophysical parameters (like metallicity, and distance).
-These stars act like cosmic lighthouses, helping us measure distances in the universe.
-By training algorithms to recognize patterns in their brightness over time, we can classify different types of stars and estimate their physical properties, supporting large astronomical projects like Gaia.
+I'm currently studying RR Lyrae stars — ancient cosmic beacons that help us measure distances across the universe.
+Using Machine Learning and Deep Learning, I analyze how their brightness changes over time and explore their physical properties, like distance and chemical composition.
+By training algorithms to spot patterns in their behavior, we can better classify these stars and support major astronomical missions like Gaia.

 #### 📫 How to reach me